ROCm/hipFFT/README.md

 2. Install the client build dependencies:

-   * The clients (samples, tests, etc) included with the hipFFT source depend on FFTW, GoogleTest, and boost program options.
+   * The clients (samples, tests, etc) included with the hipFFT source depend on FFTW and GoogleTest.

 3. Build hipFFT: